 Break Tradition to Excel in the Future of Sports

 There has never been a more exciting time for a career in sport management.
 Both established and new sports are thriving, expanding, and offering new ways to entertain and enthuse fan bases.
-Maryville University is breaking from traditional curriculum design by creating courses in tandem with industry leaders such as Rawlings, a sports equipment manufacturer, and Game Face, a sport business training and consulting firm.
+Maryville University is breaking from traditional curriculum design by creating courses in tandem with industry leaders such as Rawlings, a sports equipment manufacturer.
 Partnerships with these businesses demonstrate Maryville University’s dedication to keeping in step with the changing landscape of sports.
 Learn more about the online sport business management degree program today.